 If You’re Pushed For Time, Consider Your Fitness

-(Made it to the Kotor Fortress at the top, sweaty and red but still smiling!)
+Made it to the top of the Kotor City Walls, sweaty and red but still smiling!

 Consider The Time of Year & Day (Temperature)